Category: Food and Drink

 Boscul Coffee Company

-Importers, packagers, and distributors of coffee and tea, William S. Scull & Company was founded in 1831 by Joab Scull, later changing its name to the Boscul Coffee Company.
+Formerly William S. Scull & Company Front & Federal Streets Importers, packagers, and distributors of coffee and tea, William S. Scull & Company was founded in 1831 by Joab Scull.
+In 1858, William S. Scull became the head of the company, which traded for many years as William S. Scull & Company.
+William S. Scull…

 August F. Walters Chapter 4, VFW

-The August F. Walters Chapter No.4, Disabled American Veterans of the World War was named for Private August F. Walters, who died while serving with the American Expeditionary Force in France during World War I.
+Disabled American Veterans of the World War 310 Broadway, Camden, NJ The August F. Walters Chapter No.4, Disabled American Veterans of the World War was named for Private August F. Walters, who died while serving with the American Expeditionary Force in France during World War I. The Chapter was headquartered for many years at 310…

 A. M. Mucci VFW Post 2685